jagotu/BACIL/thesis_text/thesis_text.md

 ### Standard libraries

-Our goal was to have to implement as little of the standard library as possible.
-When starting with the implementation, our hope was that the boundary between the parts implemented in CIL and native methods would be well decoupled, so that we can reuse all of the CIL parts and for the native parts either implement them or even possibly call .NET's implementation.
-Unfortunately, that's not always the case.
-As the [documentation](https://github.com/dotnet/runtime/blob/main/docs/design/coreclr/botr/corelib.md) admits, "CoreLib has several unique properties, many of which are due to its tight coupling to the CLR.".
+Our goal was to implement as little of the standard library as possible.
+When starting with the implementation, we hoped parts implemented in CIL and native methods will be well decoupled, so that we can reuse all CIL parts.
+For the native parts, we would call .NET's native implementation if possible, and implement them in BACIL otherwise.
+Unfortunately, the coupling is tight, as the [documentation](https://github.com/dotnet/runtime/blob/main/docs/design/coreclr/botr/corelib.md) admits:

-The biggest offender in this regard are strings.
-To achieve high performance, .NET's runtime expects the native view (`StringObject`) and managed view (`System.String`) of the string to be identical, so the coupling is extremely tight.
-This is the reason why BACIL doesn't support most operations with strings, apart from loading them as a constant - we'd either have to reimplement the operations or implement the strict marshalling that's expected by .NET's code.
+> CoreLib has several unique properties, many of which are due to its tight coupling to the CLR.

-The runtime uses two kinds of calls into native code, QCalls and FCalls.
-QCalls are using the P/Invoke mechanism, while FCalls are using methods marked with `MethodImplOptions.InternalCall` in the metadata.
+The biggest offender are strings.
+To achieve high performance, .NET's runtime expects the native view (`StringObject`) and managed view (`System.String`) of strings to be identical, so the coupling is extremely tight.
+To support string operations in BACIL, we'd either have to reimplement the operations or implement the strict marshalling that's expected by .NET's native code.

 Truffle's official mechanism of calling into native code is called the Native Function Interface (NFI).
-Unfortunately, at the time of designing BACIL, it was missing key features, for example not supporting custom ABIs (calling conventions).
+Unfortunately, at the time of designing BACIL, it was missing key features, for example support of custom ABIs (calling conventions).

 In the end, our experiments with calling native .NET runtime code using NFI showed it would significantly complicate the whole codebase with uncertain results, and we decided against it.
-That however means that we'll have to implement all necessary native code ourselves.
+Unfortunately, we'll have to re-implement all necessary native code ourselves in BACIL.

 ### BACILHelpers

-We will need a way to expose our own "native" BACIL functionality to C# code.
-For that, we'll create an assembly called BACILHelpers.
-This assembly will have two implementations: there will be a .NET CIL variant (written in C#) for running on .NET, but when BACIL recognizes a reference to this assembly, it will instead replace it with a "virtual" assembly leading to BACIL'S implementations.
+To provide additional BACIL APIs, we need to expose our own "native" BACIL functionality to C# code.
+For that, we create an assembly called BACILHelpers.
+This assembly has two implementations: a proper .NET variant (written in C#) for running on .NET, and a "virtual" assembly leading to BACIL’s internal methods that BACIL silently injects.

-That way, we can for example have a `BACILConsole.Write` method implemented like this in the C# implementation:
+Here’s an example of how we can implement a `BACILConsole.Write` method in the C# variant:

 ```C#
 public class BACILConsole